Comment raccourcir les manches d'une chemise ?

 And there you have it, you now have an (almost) tailor-made shirt.

-Choosing the right size for your shirt
+Choosing the right size shirt

 Taking measurements from a garment